How the Promotion Process Works

 See Section 3.3.6 of the Faculty Handbook for further details.

 “Early” promotions, or promotions requested for timeframes other than specified, are unusual and only considered when the performance of the candidate is outstanding and exceptional.
-Each case must be justified by the school chair.
+Each case must be justified by the school chair before the faculty member is added as a candidate for promotion into the PROMOTE system.

 Hiring date, prior service credited awarded at time of hire, and leaves of absence can lead to questions about the “right” time for a faculty member to be considered for tenure or promotion.
 We encourage faculty to contact their school human resources coordinator or Assistant Dean Terri Lee or Associate Dean Kimberly Kurtis with any questions regarding their timeline for these decisions.